lex-node/governance/constitution/constitution.md

 4.x.
 The following is only a summary of certain provisions of the Articles and is subordinated in its entirety to the full text of the Articles; in the event of any conflict or inconsistency between this Constitution and the Articles, the actual text of the Articles shall prevail:
 * The Articles refer to the Council as the "DAO" and require the Council's approval of substantially all actions of the Foundation, including the appointment and removal of Foundation directors and supervisor
-* The Articles require the Foundation directors not to hold any administrative or other position in the Council (other than the position of geenral Council member by vritue of being a Voter) and to observe, implement, carry out and execute with best efforts any and all resolutions of the Council, except as otherwise required by their fiduciary duties and applicable law.
+* The Articles require the Foundation directors not to hold any administrative or other position in the Council (other than the position of general Council Member by virtue of being a Council Member) and to observe, implement, carry out and execute with best efforts any and all resolutions of the Council, except as otherwise required by their fiduciary duties and applicable law.
 * The Articles require the Foundation directors to provide the Council with notices and other information concerning the Foundation's business and affairs, the appointment/remove of alternate directors or secretaries, any resignations of directors or supervisors, the directors' discharge of their duties and exercise of their powers and such other information as may be required by the Council.